ferminhg/learning-notes/books/resilient-management.md

 - you must be able to assess and improve dynamic
 - defining operations and strategy
-- diagnosing any friciton or ambiguity standing
+- diagnosing any friciton or ambiguity standin

 ### Stages of group development